borissedlak/workload/Readme.md

 - [ ] Present formula for max time that a sfu can take to ensure stream in same fps.
 Interesting for later!
 - [ ] After implementing all triggers and transformations, provide stats on their performance, also related to params
 - [ ] Describe how and when images are encoded, have a little look at the codecs that are supported by WebRTC
+- [ ] Compare run times for functions with and without GPU acceleration
+- [ ] Do I want to measure run time for audio as well?
+I mean I implemented it and I want to write about it anyway for reasons of streaming

 #### Not important anymore?